Harry Leary

-Harry Clarence Leary Jr. (born February 22, 1959, in Lynwood, California U.S.) was a professional bicycle motocross (BMX) racer.
+Harry Clarence Leary Jr. (February 22, 1959 – September 7, 2024) was an American professional bicycle motocross (BMX) racer.

-Nicknamed "Scary Harry Leary", and later "Turbo", the former for his aggressive racing style, the latter was a moniker coined by Bicycle Motocross Action magazine when he "Turboed" himself into finishing National No. 2 in both the American Bicycle Association (ABA) and the National Bicycle League (NBL) in 1981 after being relatively far back in the national standings during that year.
+Biography

+Leary started racing on July 30, 1974, aged 15.
+He turned professional in 1977, aged 18, as a founding member of the Professional Racing Organization (PRO) racers guild.
 His prime competitive years were from 1978 to 1985.
 He officially retired from BMX Senior pro ("AA" in the ABA and "A" (Elite Men) in the NBL) racing in 1989, and for the previous three years he was largely inactive and served as Diamond Back's factory team manager.
-He came out of "retirement" in the early 1990s to race in the ABA's Veteran Pro class and is still racing at 48 years of age.
+He came out of "retirement" in the early 1990s to race in the ABA's Veteran Pro class.
+In 2007 he ended his professional career and reclassified himself as an amateur, aged 48.

-One of the most respected racers in BMX history, his career was not as laden with titles as many of his contemporaries.
-His career was plagued by many injuries, in particular his knees which cut many promising seasons off and required surgery.
+Leary's career was plagued by many injuries, in particular his knees which cut many promising seasons off and required surgery.
 Also, he had trouble dealing with the fame, as limited to the BMX world as it was, that his career brought.
 He went as far as to attend a sports medicine clinic for stress management in July 1984.
 He met many stars of the more established sports at the facility.
 The stresses that come with the burden of fame was and is a widespread if little discussed aspect in the career of a top amateur or professional athlete.

 Perhaps despite his attendance of the clinic, Harry Leary could never really get the psychological aspect of the sport, similar to Tommy Brackens but even more so.
 In addition, while Tommy had a problem with attitude but remained physically healthy for the vast majority of his career, Harry had both mental attitude and physical injury to contend with.
 His physical misfortunes often happened when he was on a streak of doing well, cutting promising seasons off, perhaps a No. 1 season.